This route page is for The Wedgie

 Don't let all these warnings deter you, however.
 This route is fun!
 Hopefully you'll find that the extra effort of climbing another peak along the way makes the reward that much sweeter.

 Therefore, my recommendation is that you use the Cottonwood Creek approach and bag Milwaukee, Asilado, and UN 13,020 as a trio.
-This option gives you the opportunity to climb three ranked 13ers and explore the upper reaches of beautiful Cottonwood Creek, which, I might add, is one of the finest valleys in the Sangres with its dense vegetation, plentiful wildlife, glaciated slabs, and the beautiful Cottonwood Falls.
-You can save Music Pass and the Sand Creek Lakes for a climb of Tijeras Peak or Music Mountain.
+This option gives you the opportunity to climb three ranked 13ers and explore the upper reaches of beautiful Cottonwood Creek, which, I might add, is one of the finest valleys in the Sangres with its dense vegetation, plentiful wildlife, glaciated slabs, and the beautiful Cottonwood Falls

 From Cottonwood Creek Trailhead: